Expand All | Collapse All

 Dr. Hicks graduated from Indiana University School of Medicine and earned a master of public health degree with a focus on clinical effectiveness from the Harvard School of Public Health.
 He completed his internal medicine (primary care) residency and was Chief Resident at Mount Auburn Hospital in Cambridge, Massachusetts.
 He completed a fellowship in general medicine and faculty development at Brigham and Women’s Hospital.

-As of July 2017, Dr. Hicks reported no external relationships.
+As of May 2019, Dr. Hicks reported the following external relationships.

 Luci K. Leykum, MD